-(3) ORANGE LIST
+(3) Orange List

-3.1 Previous services Services for one of the parties or other involvement in the case

-3.1.1 The arbitrator has, within the past three years, served as counsel for one of the parties, or an affiliate of one of the parties, or has previously advised or been consulted by the party, or an affiliate of the party, making the appointment in an unrelated matter, but the arbitrator and the party, or the affiliate of the party, have no ongoing relationship.

-3.1.2 The arbitrator has, within the past three years, served as counsel against one of the parties, or an affiliate of one of the parties, in an unrelated matter.

-3.1.3 The arbitrator has, within the past three years, been appointed as arbitrator on two or more occasions by one of the parties, or an affiliate of one of the parties.4

-3.1.4 The arbitrator's law firm arbitrator has, within the past three years, acted forbeen appointed to assist in mock-trials or against hearing preparations on two or more occasions by one of the parties, or an affiliate of one of the parties, in an unrelated matter without the involvement of the arbitrator. matters.

-3.1.5 The arbitrator currently serves, or has served within the past three years, as arbitrator or counsel in another arbitration on a related issue or matter involving one of the parties, or an affiliate of one of the parties.

-3.2 Current services for one of the parties

-3.1.6 The arbitrator currently serves, or has acted within the past three years, as an expert for one of the parties, or an affiliate of one of the parties in an unrelated matter.

-3.2.1.7 The arbitrator's law firmor employer is currently rendering or regularly renders services to one of the parties, or to an affiliate of one of the parties, without creating a significant commercial relationship for the law firm or employer and without the involvement of the arbitrator, and such services do not concern the current dispute.

-3.2.21.8 A law firm or other legal organisation that shares significant fees or other revenues with the arbitrator's law firm or employer renders services to one of the parties, or an affiliate of one of the parties, before the Arbitral Tribunal.

-3.2.3 The arbitrator or his or her firm represents a party, or an affiliate of one of the parties to the arbitration, on a regular basis, but such representation does not concern the current dispute.

-3.3 Relationship between an arbitrator and another arbitrator or counsel
+- 3.1 Services for one of the parties or other involvement in the case: - 3.1.1 The arbitrator has, within the past three years, served as counsel for one of the parties, or an affiliate of one of the parties, or has previously advised or been consulted by the party, or an affiliate of the party, making the appointment in an unrelated matter, but the arbitrator and the party, or the affiliate of the party, have no ongoing relationship. - 3.1.2 The arbitrator has, within the past three years, served as counsel against one of the parties, or an affiliate of one of the parties, in an unrelated matter. - 3.1.3 The arbitrator has, within the past three years, been appointed as arbitrator on two or more occasions by one of the parties, or an affiliate of one of the parties. - 3.1.4 The arbitrator has, within the past three years, been appointed to assist in mock-trials or hearing preparations on two or more occasions by one of the parties, or an affiliate of one of the parties in unrelated matters. - 3.1.5 The arbitrator currently serves, or has served within the past three years, as arbitrator or counsel in another arbitration on a related issue or matter involving one of the parties, or an affiliate of one of the parties. - 3.1.6 The arbitrator currently serves, or has acted within the past three years, as an expert for one of the parties, or an affiliate of one of the parties in an unrelated matter. - 3.1.7 The arbitrator's law firm or employer is currently rendering or regularly renders services to one of the parties, or to an affiliate of one of the parties, without creating a significant commercial relationship for the law firm or employer and without the involvement of the arbitrator, and such services do not concern the current dispute. - 3.1.8 A law firm or other legal organisation that shares significant fees or other revenues with the arbitrator's law firm or employer renders services to one of the parties, or an affiliate of one of the parties, before the Arbitral Tribunal. - 3.2 Relationship between an arbitrator and another arbitrator or counsel: - 3.2.1 The arbitrator and another arbitrator are lawyers in the same law firm or have the same employer. - 3.2.2 The arbitrator and another arbitrator, or the counsel for one of the parties, are members of the same barristers' chambers. - 3.2.3 The arbitrator was, within the past three years, a partner of, or otherwise affiliated with, another arbitrator or any of the counsel in the arbitration. - 3.2.4 A lawyer in the arbitrator's law firm is an arbitrator in another dispute on a related issue or matter involving the same party or parties, or an affiliate of one of the parties. - 3.2.5 A close family member of the arbitrator is a partner or employee of the law firm representing one of the parties, but is not assisting with the dispute. - 3.2.6 A close personal friendship exists between an arbitrator and counsel of a party. - 3.2.7 Enmity exists between an arbitrator and counsel appearing in the arbitration.